LouisMazel/maz-ui/apps/docs/docs/guide/migration-v4.md

 import { useIdleTimeout } from 'maz-ui/composables'

 // ❌ Old helper
-import { idleTimeout } from 'maz-ui/helpers'
+import { idleTimeout } from 'maz-ui'
 ```

 ### Error: "MazTransitionExpand is not exported"